Saturday, 9 November 2024

 "Rummy Liz!"

-(From "Truth's" Dunedin .Rep.)
-Robert Nelson Munro Ferguson (known as "Fighting Fergy" so far as weak women are concerned), once more figured in some deplorable disclosures his wife was forced to make for her own future safety and .maintenance, last Friday in the Magistrate's Court before Mr. J. R. Bartholomew, S.M.
+(From "Truth's" Dunedin Rep.) Robert Nelson Munro Ferguson (known as "Fighting Fergy" so far as weak women are concerned), once more figured in some deplorable disclosures his wife was forced to make for her own future safety and .maintenance, last Friday in the Magistrate's Court before Mr. J. R. Bartholomew, S.M.
 "Fergy" is well known in Dunedin, and, for the matter of that, much further afield.
 His wife's evidence was singularly damning, and equally so were her extraordinary correspondence, in which, to a menacing degree, by the way, this pleasant family paper figured.
 Having regard to Fergy's doings and his bulky prominence in the limelight, and also to the fact that he served in the "foorce," it may be in a manner traceable to the latter that the energetic police leave him quietly alone.
 Magistrate Bartholomew's decision, however, must have an automatic effect in the right direction.

 Lawyer Hanlon represented the badly-treated and neglected "Fighting Fergus'" better half, and extracted, in his usual successful manner, a very pitiable tale.
 Acting on his own wise discretion, Mr. Ferguson did not defend.
 Principally, Lawyer Hanlon and "Truth" were the obstacles to his appearance in Court.

 Mrs. Ferguson stated that, herself and Fergy had been married for 14 years, and four kiddies, coupled with separations, characterised their connubial lot.
-The first trouble started, in the first year, and ever since the cause of the rows and mutual separations was Robert's
+The first trouble started in the first year, and ever since the cause of the rows and mutual separations was Robert's

 PARTIALITY FOR OTHER WOMEN.
 He certainly had a great leg with the ladies.
 She nearly died once as the result of a kick he gave her in the abdomen, and, for a time, she was in a critical state, as she bled internally.
 Again, under compulsion, and with an open razor in his hand, he forced her to write a letter to a particular female named Eliza Powell, charging her with certain illegal doings.
 Fergy always nick-named Eliza as "Rummy Liz!"
 Witness wrote the letter in dread of her life.
 "Rummy Liz" receiving it, utilising Lawyer Scurr legally in the matter later on.
 Complainant was charged with scandal, but "Rummy" did not go on.
 On one occasion he and witness were walking down the street past Begg's music shop, when they plumped into "Rummy."
 The latter gave evidence of her mild jealousy and astonishing love by belaboring Mr. Ferguson with the silver mounted knob of her brolly.
 Fergy took the smashing on his polished Sunday hat, which came out of the melee with numerously gaping gashes.
 Gesticulating, a la France, and utilising a comprehensive Bashi-Bazook articulation, Robert Nelson Munro Ferguson retaliated.
 So reverberating were Eliza's exertions, and so grating were Fergy's figures of speech that a pair of bagpipes in Begg's windows seemed inclined to stand up on their drones.
 During week ends, Mr. Ferguson would inform witness that he'd be going down Broad Bay way, when, in reality, he was visiting "Rummy."
 On another occasion she visited the cemetery to do up her deceased brother's grave, when whom should she meet but her frollicksome Fergy, who was doing the Christian duty of attending a funeral.
 He spotted his Eunice and a shindy resulted.
 He reared and

 DANCED LIKE A LUNATIC, cast filthy language after her, and even pelted her with stones.
 She had her kiddies with her, and it was with difficulty she escaped.
 Several times she forgave him but 'twas all no use.
 He would stick to his wasteful ways, women, and woeful words, and even persecute her at the match factory, where she was doing her best to eke out a living for her children and herself.
-She would never nave raked him up in Court had he not driven her to it.
+She would never have raked him up in Court had he not driven her to it.
 It was the only way to make him work and cease annoying her.
 Fergy was a big, hulking, lazy bloke, always well-dressed and groomed, and never without a compact bingey and well-filled pipe.
 He was a familiar sight on Dunedin's streets, but having been in the "foorce," the police were not over attentive.
 The Ferguson family, Fergy's relatives, were a respectable lot.
 Witness finally declared that her Robert would at times

 WEEP LIKE A WATERFALL, and be as amorous as a Don Juan.
 The ways of the wicked are weird.